Bombus crotchii

-Bombus crotchii, commonly called Crotch's bumblebee, is a species of bumblebee named after the entomologist George Robert Crotch.
+Bombus crotchii, commonly called Crotch's bumble bee, is a species of bumblebee named after the entomologist George Robert Crotch.
 It is classified as endangered due to the impacts of pesticides, climate change, and human development.

 Description

-Crotch's bumblebee is characterized as a short- or medium- tongue length species.
-This species could be confused with Bombus caliginosus, Bombus occidentalis, and Bombus vandykei, as they have similar appearances to Crotch's bumblebee.
+Crotch's bumble bee is characterized as a short- or medium- tongue length species.
+This species could be confused with Bombus californicus or Bombus occidentalis, as they have color patterns similar to Crotch's bumble bee.

+Queens and workers (females) have a black head and thorax, with yellow on the dorsal anterior thorax, and sometimes yellow on the scutellum.
+The first metasomal tergum (T1) of the abdomen is all black or black in the middle portion.
+T2 is usually yellow, sometimes black medially.
+T3-5 are black or orange and T6 is black.
+Queens and workers have a similar appearance, with the main difference being their body size.
+Queens are 23–24mm long and workers are 14–18mm long.

+Males have a slightly different appearance from queens and workers.
+Their eyes are very large, occupying much of the face.
+They display yellow hair on their faces, and a broad black stripe mid thorax.
+The front of the male abdomen is yellow, and the rest of their abdomen is predominantly black and reddish yellow.

+Seasonality

 B. crotchii males are generally present from May to September with their peak occurring in July.
 Workers of this species are active from April to August and queen bees are active for only two months from March until May; the peak of worker activity is between May and June, while queens reach maximum activity in April.
-Bees of this species all have a square-shaped face and a rounded ankle on the mid leg.
-Bumblebee abdomen segments are numbered T1-T6.

-Queens and workers (females) have a black head and face, and display black color on their mid and bottom thorax and between their wing bases.
-T1 is all black or black in the middle portion.
-T2 is usually yellow, and sometimes black medially.
-T3-5 are black or orange and T6 displays black coloring.
-Queens and workers have a similar appearance, with the main difference being their lengths.
-Queens are 23-24mm long and workers are 14-18mm long.

-Drones (males) have a slightly different appearance from queens and workers.
-They display yellow hair on their faces, and a black stripe mid thorax.
-The front of the drone abdomen should have a yellow coloring, and the rest of their abdomen is expected to be predominantly black and red.
-Male abdomens are shorter compared to female and queen abdomens.

 Habitat

 This species lives primarily in California in the United States.
-Crotch's bumblebee is extant but uncommon in Baja California, Mexico, and into Nevada.
+Crotch's bumble bee is extant but uncommon in Baja California, Mexico, and into Nevada.
 However, most observations of this species occur in southern California in coastal areas.
 The overwintering habitat of this bumblebee is not known, but it is believed that they have similar behaviors to other bumblebees in this respect, overwintering under leaf litter or soft soil.

-Crotch's bumblebee inhabits grassland and scrub areas, requiring a hotter and drier environment than other bumblebee species, and can only tolerate a very narrow range of climatic conditions.
-Crotch's bumblebee nests underground, often in abandoned rodent dens.
-It is a nonmigratory species of bumblebee.
+Crotch's bumble bee inhabits grassland and scrub areas, requiring a hotter and drier environment than other bumble bee species, and can only tolerate a very narrow range of climatic conditions.
+Crotch's bumble bee nests underground, often in abandoned rodent dens.
+It is a nonmigratory species of bumble bee.

 Diet

 Its food plants include milkweeds, dustymaidens, lupines, medics, phacelias, and sages.
 It also feeds on snapdragons, Clarkia, poppies, and wild buckwheats.
 Milkweed is a favorite nectar source of Crotch's bumblebee.
-Due to the role of bumblebees as pollinators, monarch butterflies benefit from this situation.
-Due to the wide range of host plants visited by Crotch's bumblebee, it is characterized as a dietary generalist.
+Due to the role of bumble bees as pollinators, monarch butterflies benefit from this situation.
+Due to the wide range of host plants visited by Crotch's bumble bee, it is characterized as a dietary generalist.